-As at 31 December 2023, the percentage of the Company's ordinary shares with voting rights held by the Hellenic Financial Stability Fund (HFSF) stands at 1.40%.
+As at 31 December 2024, the percentage of the Company's ordinary shares with voting rights held by the Hellenic Financial Stability Fund (HFSF) stands at 1.40%.
 The HFSF is considered to have significant influence over the Company pursuant to the provisions of the Law 3864/2010, as in force and the Tripartite Relationship Framework Agreement (TRFA) between the Bank, the Company and the HFSF signed on 23 March 2020 and amended on 3 February 2022.
-Fairfax Group, which holds 33% of Eurobank Holdings voting rights as of 31 December 2023 (31 December 2022: 33%), is considered to have significant influence over the Eurobank Holdings.
+Fairfax held 33.29% of Eurobank Holdings' total number of voting rights as at 31 December 2024 (31 December 2023: 32.93%), based on the latest notification that the Eurobank Holdings had received from the entity.
+On 7 February 2025 Eurobank Holdings announced that further to its announcement dated 23 January 2025, it has been informed by the entity that following the completion of the sale of 80 million shares of Eurobank Holdings, Fairfax holds 32.89% of the latter's share capital and voting rights.